A white home icon to link to the website homepage

 • Cognitive-behavioral therapy (CBT) works by reframing negative thinking patterns and developing strategies for coping with stress or PTSD.

-• Eye Movement Desensitization and Reprocessing (EMDR) is a treatment for PTSD that helps your brain process trauma via eye movement.
+• Eye Movement Desensitization and Reprocessing (EMDR) is a treatment for PTSD.
+It helps your brain process trauma via eye movement.

 • Support groups, usually organized through local shelters or health centers, provide emotional support, communtiy, and practical tips.

 As a survivor, you have many options to find what works best for your healing journey.
-For local support in Wayne County, Michigan, CNS Healthcare is a safe place to begin your recovery from intimate partner violence.
+For local Michigan residents, CNS Healthcare is a safe place to begin your recovery from intimate partner violence.

 Building a Support Network

-Building a strong support network of friends, family, community, and professionals is essential when recovering from domestic violence or sexual abuse.
+Building a strong support network of friends, family, community, and professionals is essential when recovering.
 Here are some ways to start creating this foundation:

 • Share your experiences with your family and friends so they can better understand your state.